Pharmacy – Four year Online Distance Education Pathway

 The opportunities for Doctor of Pharmacy (Pharm.D.) graduates are endless.
 Pharmacists are currently working as generalists and specialists in community pharmacies, government agencies, hospice and home health care, hospital and institutional settings, independent ownership, long-term care facilities, consulting, managed care, medical and scientific publishing, drug information and research in the pharmaceutical industry, professional associations, uniformed service (public health and military), and academics.
 Additionally, beginning salaries in each of these areas are well above the national salary means, and with a well-documented long-term shortage of pharmacists ahead of us, the future job availability outlook looks good.

 The LECOM School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) and began the four-year Distance Education pathway leading to the Pharm.D. degree in 2014.
 The first cohort of 24 students will graduate in June 2018.
-LECOM is now authorized to accept applications for the Distance Education pathway for all states with the exception of Massachusetts.
-If you have any questions concerning the admissions process, contact Jordan Koper at email@example.com.
+If you have any questions concerning the admissions process, contact Jordan Koper at firstname.lastname@example.org.